Shyam-Kumar-Khatri/Fine-Tuning-Google-FLAN-T5-Small-on-XSum-for-Abstractive-Summarization/README.md

    jupyter notebook
    ```

-   Open `Fine-Tuning Google FLAN-T5 Small on XSum for Summarization.ipynb` in Jupyter or upload it to **Google Colab**.
+   Open `Fine-Tuning Google FLAN-T5 Small on XSum for Abstractive Summarization.ipynb` in Jupyter or upload it to **Google Colab**.

 3. **Run cells step-by-step:**